 We sat down with Adam Foshko, the current director of narrative design at HBO, to talk about why the history of game adaptations is rife with failure during the GameDaily Connect conference this week.
 With so many movies and TV adaptations on the horizon, it's important to look back on the critical missteps of the past in order to bridge the gap between games and other media as flawlessly as possible.

-Speaking with Prima Games exclusively, Foshko talked about his own experience with narrative design both in gaming and on the big screen.
+Speaking with Prima Games exclusively, Foshko talks about his own experience with narrative design both in gaming and on the big screen.
 With his previous work with Activision on franchises such as Call of Duty, Destiny 2, and Skylanders, Foshko's berth of creative design is wide, something that has proven invaluable during his time with HBO.
 As gaming continues to blend with other medias, he speaks candidly on a few of the key reasons why there have been so many failed attempts in the past.

 From a lack of clear direction to an apparent condescending attitude by many that take on these projects, Foskho pulls no punches when it came to reflecting on the past and what that means for the future: